-The following tropes apply to all three parts of the Mass Vexations trilogy, in addition to the tropes found in the source material:
+The Mass Vexations trilogy (in addition to the tropes found in the source material) provides examples of:

 Art: And trust me, I know that if she were a Renegade Shepard, she would've put the mission first, killed all the colonists, killed the rachni, and punched the annoying reporter who really deserves it.